SCALE-MS/scale-ms/docs/invocation.rst

 Pilot environment
 ~~~~~~~~~~~~~~~~~

-The RADICAL Pilot remote software components are based in a Python virtual
+The RADICAL Pilot remote software components launch from a Python virtual
 environment determined by parameters in the :ref:`RP resource` definition.

 By default, RADICAL Pilot resources are configured to bootstrap the target